 For further details, read Banking Clarification.

 The opening of a business bank account could be different for every applicant; you are at the mercy of each particular bank and how it processes the request.
 At this time, Harvard Business Services, Inc. cannot assist with the opening of a business bank account.
 However, if an address is needed or any additional documentation is required to process your request, we will be glad to help in any way possible.
 Note: be very cautious of any company that offers to open a bank account on behalf of your LLC.

-No, you are not required to state the purpose of the business, since it is not required to be listed on the Certificate of Formation filed with the state of Delaware.
-Harvard Business Services, Inc. would only need to know the purpose of the LLC if you ask us to obtain a Federal Tax ID Number for you from the IRS.
+No, you are not required to state the purpose of the business when you start a Delaware LLC, since it is not required to be listed on the Certificate of Formation filed with the state of Delaware.
+Harvard Business Services, Inc. will only need to know the purpose of the LLC if you ask us to obtain a Federal Tax ID Number for you from the IRS.

-No, this information is not available on the public record and is not required to be listed on the Certificate of Formation filed with the state of Delaware.
-The member or manager information is typically kept internally within the LLC Operating Agreement.
+No, this information is not available on the public record and is not required to be listed on the Certificate of Formation filed with the State of Delaware.
+After starting a Delaware LLC, the member or manager information is typically kept internally within the LLC Operating Agreement.

 For detailed information on how we file the LLC and do not release the member or manager information, read Form a Delaware LLC without Releasing Your Name on the Public Record.

 The only requirement for naming a Delaware LLC is that it must have one of the following three endings: LLC, L.L.C. or Limited Liability Company.
 Otherwise, simply review Delaware LLC name availability to ensure your company name is available

 For more information about LLC, naming rules, read about Naming Delaware LLCs.

 A Federal Tax ID number (EIN) is typically obtained after the formation of the LLC.

 For more information on this process, read Obtaining a Tax ID Number for a Delaware LLC.